ShellShoccar-jpn/SOKDOK/README.md

 ```
 The above first argument "2000" means the speed of 2000 letters per minute.
 It is a speed for speed-readers.

-Next, try the elusive reader, like this.
+Next, try the "serial" and "elusive" reader, like this.

 ```
+$ ./viewers/serial.sh 2000 sampletexts/sfnovel_intro2.ja.txt
 $ ./viewers/elusive.sh 2000 sampletexts/sfnovel_intro2.ja.txt
 ```

 Were you able to read that smoothly?
 I know you couldn't.
-That is because you have to move your eyeballs violently while reading.
+That is because you must move your eyeballs violently while reading, particularly while using the elusive reader.
 That's a very stressful work.

 ## List of Files